-South Chicago Parents and Friends, Inc. is dedicated to improving the quality of life for persons with intellectual and developmental disabilities.
-We do this by developing options and creating opportunities which enable them to learn to the best of their ability to live productively, to work in rewarding jobs and to value themselves and their roles in society.
+South Chicago Parents and Friends, Inc. is dedicated to improving the quality of life for persons with intellectual and developmental disabilities, and to providing support and solutions for those who love and care for them.
+We do this by developing options and creating opportunities that enable our consumers to learn, to the best of their abilities, to live productively, to work in rewarding jobs, and to value themselves and their roles in society.

 In 1976, a small group of parents and friends who resided on the southeast side of Chicago recognized the need for options and opportunities for adult family members who had developmental disabilities.
 They sought and initiated quality programs and services that not only challenged, motivated, and inspired their loved ones, but also, helped their communities recognize, integrate, and appreciate diversity.